Coconut Curry Lentils are ready in 20 minutes or less thanks to shortcuts like canned lentils, pre-minced garlic and ginger, and a simple spice blend.

 Coconut Curry Lentils

-We are obsessed with lentils at my home, and I’ll admit I almost never use canned lentils.
+I’m obsessed with lentils, and I’ll admit I almost never use canned lentils.
 But when the cravings hit and it’s one of those busy school weeknights, I’ve found just what a great time saver canned lentils can be!
 They especially work well in a creamy curry since they don’t need to be as firm to still be tasty (like you’d want in a lentil salad.)

 These curried lentils are ridiculously simple to make with very minimal prep and the meal is incredibly nutritious and ultra flavorful.
 It’ll be hard to believe you whipped it all up in about 20 minutes or less! ๐Ÿ™‚